• Home

 If you need to add thickener, consider making a slurry of flour and water or cornstarch and water and stirring that into the pot after pressure cooking is complete, while the contents are still hot.
 You can even use the saute function of the Instant Pot if needed.

-Pre-packaged, processed ingredients that contain thickeners such as condensed “cream of” soups and many seasoning packets pose the same threat.
-It may not make sense to add these in at the end.
-In that case you will probably want to find an alternate recipe that does not require these ingredients.
+Pre-packaged, processed ingredients that contain thickeners such as condensed “cream of” soups and many seasoning packets pose the same threat, particularly if there’s not enough liquid to dilute them.

 Keep notes.